uf-mil/mil/command/sub8_missions/readme.md

         print "Done"
 ```

 `sub_singleton.move` creates a `PoseEditor`, one of Forrest's ideas.
-The pose editor can be "edited", i.e. `move.right(5)`, or `move.depth(3)`, (to set z to -3). `move.go()` returns a twisted object called a **Deferred**.
+The pose editor can be "edited", i.e. `move.right(5)` to move the sub right 5 meters, or `move.depth(3)`, to set z to -3. `move.go()` returns a twisted object called a **Deferred**.
 When you *yield* a `Deferred`, the script will stop executing until that deferred completes.
 So in the above example, "Done" will not be printed until the sub has moved right 5 meters.
+If you *don't*, yield, the rest of your script will continue to execute asynchronously.
 Let's look at another example, with no yield.

 ```python
     # move_right_asynchronous.py